ggozain/estar_test/README.md

 To get started with this project, follow these steps:

-1. Clone this repository to your local machine or your preferred version control system.
+1. Clone this repository to your your preferred version control system.

+2. Create a new workspace in Terrafrom Cloud using the Version Control Workflow.

-2. Edit the `provider.tf` file to reflect your Terraform Cloud instance and workspace.
+3. Edit the `provider.tf` file to reflect your Terraform Cloud instance and workspace.
 Update the `organization` and workspace `name` values to match your Terraform Cloud configuration.
 For example:

    ```hcl
    terraform {